Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Waveguide Model and Main Result

 In this paper we propose an asymptotic analysis based on a separation of scale technique.
-The important scales of the problem considered in this paper are: The typical wavelength $\lambda$ of the pulse $f(t)$ in \eqref{approxsource}, the propagation distance $L_\e=L/\e$, the correlation length $l_c$, and the standard deviation $\sigma_\e=\se$ of the surface and bottom roughness.
-These parameters are chosen so that we are in the well-known weakly heterogeneous regime \cite{book}:
+The important scales of the problem considered in this paper are : the typical wavelength $\lambda$ of the pulse $f(t)$ in \eqref{approxsource}, the propagation distance $L_\e=L/\e$, the correlation length $l_c$, and the standard deviation $\sigma_\e=\se$ of the surface and bottom roughness.
+These parameters are chosen so that we are in the well-known weakly heterogeneous regime \cite[Chapter 5]{book}:

-In \eqref{regime}, the first relation means that the typical wavelength and the correlation length of the perturbation are of the same order, so that the acoustic pressure wave produced by the source can interact with all the scales of variation of the medium perturbations.
+In \eqref{regime}, the first relation means that the typical wavelength and the correlation length of the perturbations are of the same order, so that the acoustic pressure wave produced by the source can interact with all the scales of variation of the medium perturbations.
 The second one means that we consider a high-frequency regime, while the last one means that the amplitude of the perturbations are small.
 For example, the typical value of the propagation distance $L_\e$ is about $10$km, the typical wavelength in the ocean $\lambda$ and the correlation length $l_c$ are about $10$m, and the amplitude of the fluctuations are about $10$cm \cite{kuperman2,kuperman3}.
-In fact, as already remarked we have to wait for long propagation distances to observe significant cumulative effects on the acoustic pressure wave when the fluctuations of the free surface and the bottom topography are small.
+In fact, as already noted, we have to wait for long propagation distances to observe significant cumulative effects on the acoustic pressure wave when the fluctuations of the free surface and the bottom topography are small.
+In this paper we set $l_c=1$, so that $\lambda\sim 1$.
 Moreover, we also have

-The first relation means that the the ocean depth ($d\sim30$m) is small compared to the propagation distance $L_\e$, so that our scaling takes place in a shallow-water regime.
-The second one means that the ocean depth and the typical wavelength are of the same order, so that we have a fixed number of propagating modes ($\N{}\sim \lambda^{-1}d$) in \eqref{modedec}.
+meaning that the ocean depth and the typical wavelength are of the same order.
+This condition allows us to have a fixed number of propagating modes ($\N{}\sim \lambda^{-1}d$) in \eqref{modedec}.